According to Wikipedia:

 Popular psychology studies report that 93% of all communication is non-verbal.
 While this myth has been busted (partially) by many, expressions have been heavily influenced by other factors than delivering a message alone.

 Body language, facial expressions, dramatic pauses, eye-rolling, the intonation of the voice are among the factors that may bring different perspectives to an informational story.
 Reflecting those in a purely textual format may omit the context and convey a different story accordingly.

-While video will not directly replace textual content, it certainly grows in popularity among marketers across the world.
+While audio and video will not directly replace traditional textual content, both certainly grow in popularity among marketers across the world.